corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/performance-testing/r3-performance-runs.md

 Note that the disk write latency and throughput on the database machine are critical for the node’s performance as the Corda checkpointing mechanism means that many checkpoints are written to the database, and then deleted again when the flow finishes.
 Checkpoints will only be read when a flow is resumed or restarted, which might not happen a lot when running a large number of short-lived flows.
-Therefore, a read-optimised database server (as e.g. the hosted database instances offered by the big cloud providers) is not ideal for a busy Corda node and will limit throughput.
+Therefore, a read-optimised database server (as, for example, the hosted database instances offered by the big cloud providers) is not ideal for a busy Corda node and will limit throughput.
 It is recommended to manage the database server manually and optimise for write throughput at least as much as for read.